 Teasel family (Dipsacaceae)

-Description: This introduced biennial plant is 2-6' tall.
-During the 1st year of development, it consists of a rosette of basal leaves about 1-3' across.
+Description: This is a biennial plant.
+During the 1st year of development, it consists of a rosette of basal leaves about 1–2¾' across.
 These basal leaves are up to 16" long and 4" across.
 They are lanceolate or narrowly ovate in outline, but their margins are pinnately lobed (pinnatifid), coarsely toothed, and ciliate.
-During the 2nd year of development, one or more tall flowering stalks emerge from the basal rosette.
+During the 2nd year of development, one or more tall flowering stalks emerge from the basal rosette that are 2-6' tall.
 These stalks are stout, round or angular, and covered with white prickles.
 There are opposite leaves at intervals along the lower half of the stalks.
 These opposite leaves are smaller in size and have shallower lobes than the basal leaves, otherwise they are much the same.
 Their bases are perfoliate or strongly clasp the stalks.

 Cultivation: The preference is full or partial sun, mesic conditions, and fertile loamy soil.
 This plant will grow in poor soil, but its size will be reduced.
 During a hot summer drought, some of the lower leaves may turn yellow and fade away, otherwise this plant has few problems.
 It is often aggressive and hard to get rid off.
 Digging the plants out with a shovel helps, but the portion of taproot remaining in the ground may regenerate a new plant.
 Cutting off the flowerheads with a knife while leaving the rest of plant undisturbed is not adequate as a method of control, because Teasel is often strong enough to produce new flowering stalks.